Energy Community: Secretariat

 The day-to-day activities of the Energy Community are administered by the Secretariat.
 The Secretariat assists the Contracting Parties in their implementation of the acquis.
 The Secretariat supports the Contracting Parties in the drafting of legislation and conducts expert missions when requested by the national authorities.
 The Secretariat organizes annually over 60 events, including institutional meetings and expert workshops.

 Each year the Secretariat submits an Annual Implementation Report to the Ministerial Council of the Energy Community, which assesses the compliance of each Contracting Party with respect to its obligations under the treaty.
 If a Contracting Party fails to comply with its treaty obligations, the Secretariat may open an infringement procedure.

-Since 1 December 2021, the director of the Secretariat is Mr Artur Lorkowski.
-Mr Lorkowski is the third Energy Community director, following Mr Janez Kopač (2012-2021) and Mr Slavtcho Neykov (2007-2012).
+Since 1 December 2021, the director of the Secretariat is Artur Lorkowski.
+Lorkowski is the third Energy Community director, following Janez Kopač (2012–2021) and Slavtcho Neykov (2007–2012).
 The director of the Secretariat is responsible for ensuring that the Energy Community budget – to which all Parties contribute – is correctly spent and accounted for.
 The director also selects and appoints the staff on the basis of the approved establishment plan of the Energy Community.
 As of December 2021, the Secretariat has 34 staff members holding 18 nationalities.

 The Secretariat has its seat in Vienna, Austria.